Getting Started with Accounting

 Review the Trial Balance report

 Once you’ve entered all the values from your trial balance, you should check the values are correct.
-The trial balance report shows the balance on each of your nominal ledger accounts.
+The trial balance report shows the balance for each of your general ledger accounts.

-You can further customise Sage One for your business using the following options.
+You can further customize Accounting for your business using the following options.

 Do you sell products, or services?